 Leadership & Consultancy

-Trauma does not only shape memory, but it shapes the nervous system, the body, and how we move through the world.
+Trauma not only shapes memory but also shapes the nervous system, the body, and how we move through the world.
 Understanding these connections creates possibility & change.

 Our Mission: